daemianmack/clojure-links/README.md

 # What's this?

-An app that accepts POSTs of interesting URLs, fetches their titles if possible, and displays them with attribution in a paginated stream, in realtime, using Server Sent Events.
+An app that accepts POSTs of interesting URLs, fetches their titles if possible, and displays them with attribution in a realtime stream using Server Sent Events.

+There is a small read/write API.

-The use case for which it was created was to accept POSTs from a bot capturing URLs out of IRC, but it will accept POSTs from anything and tries not to enforce any data constraints apart from a simple schema.
+The primordial use case for this app was to accept POSTs from a bot capturing URLs out of IRC, but it will accept any well-formed POST and tries not to enforce any data constraints apart from a simple schema.

 This is a [Pedestal service](http://pedestal.io) targeting Heroku using Postgres for persistence